simonaharman/simonaharman.github.io/about.md

 Some of the larger papers I've written contributed to are:

-* 2020 - LRC-7 - an analysis of Blockswap's economic implications for Loki and recommendations to address them https://github.com/loki-project/loki-improvement-proposals/issues/24
+* 2020 - [LRC-7](https://github.com/loki-project/loki-improvement-proposals/issues/24) - an analysis of Blockswap's economic implications for Loki and recommendations to address them
-* 2020 - LRC-3 - the second analysis of the Loki network's economic scheme in light of Proof of Stake https://github.com/loki-project/loki-improvement-proposals/files/3843874/LokiEmissionsSchemeReview2019.pdf
+* 2020 - [LRC-3](https://github.com/loki-project/loki-improvement-proposals/files/3843874/LokiEmissionsSchemeReview2019.pdf) - the second analysis of the Loki network's economic scheme in light of Proof of Stake
-* 2019 - Session Whitepaper - Our secure messaging app's primary design document https://getsession.org/whitepaper
+* 2019 - [Session Whitepaper](https://getsession.org/whitepaper) - Our secure messaging app's primary design document
-* 2018 - Loki Cryptoeconomics - a preliminary design for Service Nodes https://loki.network/wp-content/uploads/2019/05/Loki_Cryptoeconomics-2-1.pdf
+* 2018 - [Loki Cryptoeconomics](https://loki.network/wp-content/uploads/2019/05/Loki_Cryptoeconomics-2-1.pdf) - a preliminary design for Service Nodes
-* 2018 - Loki Whitepaper - https//loki.netowrk/whitepaper
+* 2018 - [Loki Whitepaper](https//loki.network/whitepaper) - The founding document for the Loki Project

 Thanks for reading!
 Contact me at simon@loki.network